Avaiga/taipy-doc/docs/manuals/run-deploy/deploy/databricks/index.md

 [port forwarding](https://www.ssh.com/academy/ssh/tunneling-example) from the machine to Databricks.
 Specifically, it forwards all packets from port 8080 to port 5000 on your Databricks.

-Therefore, running `curl localhost:8080` should get your application's output still running on your Databricks notebook!
+Running `curl localhost:8080` should get your application's output while running on your Databricks notebook!

 ![running-taipy-application](images/curl-app.png)